-Thin like crepes, but with more egg and less flour, these delicate and delicious pancakes are the reason I’ve never cared for the classic breakfast diner gut buster short stack.
+Thin like crepes, but with more egg and less flour, these delicate and delicious pancakes are the reason I’ve never cared for the classic diner gut buster short stack.
 I like my syrup where I can see it not swallowed by dough.

 This is the taste of my childhood, the flavor and feeling of comfort and love.
 I might mess with the toppings but not the simple goodness of the pancake I begged for.